 It’s sort of like getting a loan or using one of your high-interest credit cards.
 Unhealthy eating is something you can get away with in the short-term, but eventually you will have to pay more in the long run.

-But eating healthier doesn&rsquot cost all that much more.
+But eating healthier doesn’t cost all that much more.
 You’d be surprised.
 Example: instead of thinking of oranges, avocados, berries…think of sweet potatoes, beans, quinoa, eggs, turkey and kale.

 Did you know that the very same nutrients found in many of the higher-priced foods can also be found in the lower-priced ones?
 Kale, for example, has as much vitamin C as an orange.
 Fruit is not the only healthy produce!

 Another example is meat.
 A big misconception is that to be healthy, one has to have meat all of the time.
-If you have read my book, The Omni Diet, you know that it’s a diet of 70% plant and 30% protein that helps you keep the fat off, reverse disease and fight inflammation.
+If you have read my books, The Omni Diet, or The Brain Warrior’s Way, you know that they both promote a diet of 70% plant and 30% protein that helps you keep the fat off, reverse disease and fight inflammation.
 But too many people get it backwards.
 They think of meat first, which, of course, adds to the food bill.
 Protein does not have to come from the butcher.

 There are many ways to buy healthy foods of all kinds without breaking your budget.
-Let me show you some of them right now—including a shortcut around organic.
+Here’s some more ideas.